jamonterotena/jamonterotena/README.md

 ## About my work

-🧬 My research centers on plant **genomics**, specifically analzying lage **multiomic** data sets to unravel the determinants of meiotic **recombination** in *Brassica napus*, a line of work that contributes to the broader goal of enhancing the crop’s genetic diversity.
+🧬 My research centers on plant **genomics**, specifically analzying lage **multiomic** data sets to unravel the determinants of meiotic **recombination** in *Brassica napus* (rapeseed), a line of work that contributes to the broader goal of enhancing the crop’s genetic diversity.

 🌱 This interactive Shiny visualization illustrates [*the impact of rapeseed compared with other oil crops*—across country, region, and globally](https://jamonterotena.github.io/The-Impact-of-Oil-Crops/).